medieval-source-book/jekyll-site/_texts/adam_st_victor_hymn_honor_augustine.md

 pdf: /assets/pdf/adam_st_victor_hymn_honor_augustine.pdf
 textauthor: Adam of St. Victor [att.]
 languages: [latin]
-regions: [western_europe]
 periods: [12th_century]
 textcollections: [prayer-spirituality]
 sdr: https://purl.stanford.edu/druid
 image: /assets/img/text/adam_st_victor_hymn_honor_augustine.png
 thumb: /assets/img/text/adam_st_victor_hymn_honor_augustine-thumb.png
-imagesource: |
+imagesource: ""
+fulltext: ""
+---
  Detail from Cambridge, Corpus Christi College, MS 253, f.
 140v [Public Domain]
-fulltext: |

----
 ## Introduction to the Source
 <p>This edition is based on ​​Cambridge, Corpus Christi College, MS 253.
 Besides “In Honor of St. Augustine”, the manuscript contains selections from Augustine’s theological works, his Confessions, and a guide to living a Christian life for soldiers by Ferrandus, deacon of Carthage (d.
 546/7).
 The works by Augustine are in a fine hand, with exceptional illuminated initials.
 “In Honor of St. Augustine” is in a twelfth-century hand and appears with musical notation on a three-line stave.
 There are also some late medieval additions at the end of the manuscript.</p>
 ## Introduction to the Text